High Welfare Matching Markets via Descending Price: Results for Positive Valuations

 A second key challenge is that in a matching market, $i$ may not match $j$ \emph{and} the prices that $i$ and $j$ each pay may still be low, obstructing an adaptation of a standard smoothness proof.
 In the MM there is, however, a high \emph{total} price paid for an edge that obstructs the match.
 Recall that while $\pi_i(b)$ is $i$'s payment, $p_i(b)$ is the \emph{total} payment on the edge containing $i$ that is matched (zero if $i$ is unmatched).

 \paragraph{The deviation and smoothness lemma.} Let $b$ be any strategy profile.
-For any bidder $i$, define the deviation strategy $b_i'$ as $b_{ij}'(t) = v_{ij}/2$ for all feasible neighbors $j$ and all times $t$.
-Observe that if $i$ matches at any price $p(t)$ in deviation, their utility is $p(t)$.
-In other words, the key property of the Marshallian Match in combination with this deviation strategy is that it coordinates surplus generation with the order of matching.
+For any bidder $i$, define the deviation strategy $b_i'$ as $b_{ij}'(t) = v_{ij}$ for all feasible neighbors $j$ and all times $t$.
+That is, the deviation strategy is simply truthful bidding.